creviceapp/creviceapp.github.io/README_.md

 Actions declared in `Press()` and `Release()` clauses are different from it of `Do()` clause, the execution of these are assured.

-_Note: Be careful that this conversion is incomplete.
+_Note: Be careful that there are cases which Inappropriate when you use this for conversion of buttons or keys as is.
 See [Convert a button or a key into an arbitrary one](#convert-a-button-or-a-key-into-an-arbitrary-one ) for more details._

 ## Button gesture with single throw button